 Her experience emphasizes work with individuals of various cultures, sexual orientations, religious/ spiritual beliefs, international origins, and ethnicities.
 She has experience in community mental health, hospitals, clinics, university counseling centers and community outreach programs.

-Juliet has a doctorate degree from Chatham University.
+Juliet is a Licensed Professional Counselor and has a doctorate degree from Chatham University.
 She completed her doctoral internship at Carnegie Mellon University where she trained in psychodynamic psychotherapy for young adults with a focus on self-understanding and self-compassion.
+Juliet is also an ADHD-Certified Clinical Services Provider (ADHD-CCSP) and a Certified Child and Adolescent Trauma Professional (CATP).